madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 * `SNAP_DATA=/var/snap/gimp/current`
 * `SNAP_COMMON=/var/snap/gimp/common`

 Using [layouts](https://snapcraft.io/docs/snap-layouts) a snap can map any snap folder data on these folders.
+For example, docker snap, uses `/var/snap/docker/common/var-lib-docker` for `/var/lib/docker` (can be found with `docker info` command).

 ### Snap Data Snapshots